FadyMohareb/dupless/README.md

 ## Troubleshooting:

-**Q:** haplotype1.fasta is the same as the assembly despite the "toRemoveFromhap1.tsv" being not empty.
+**Q:** deduplicated.fasta is the same as the assembly despite the "toDiscard.bed" being not empty.

 **A:** Check if your assembly does not contain Windows new line characters: "\r".
 You can use "cat -v file", the hidden characters will appear as "^M".
 To resolve this issue you can run: